charlesetc/elderberry/readme.md

 # Elderberry

-An ML-inspired language with structural subtyping and type inference targeting javascript.
+An ML-inspired language with structural subtyping and type inference, targeting javascript.

+Pre-alpha and under heavy development.